Cubical multifiltrations

 import matplotlib.pyplot as plt

-from multipers.ml.convolutions import KDE
+from multipers.filtrations.density import KDE

 import numpy as np